-We first formulate a diffusion speed maximization problem, say P1, as minimizing the notion of typical hitting time which measures the time when every individual adopts the innovation.
-We discuss its computational challenges mainly stemming from (i) MCMC (Markov Chain Monte Carlo) based estimation and (ii) probabilistic feature of a typical hitting time, which is neither algebraic nor combinatorial (see Section 2.3).
-Therefore, we transform the original problem P1 into a combinatorial optimization, say P2, using the theory of meta-stability of Markov chains [39], which, however, turns out to be computationally intractable as well as difficult to be reduced to a classical NP-hard problem amenable to approximation.
-For example, the influence maximization in epidemic-based models becomes the submodular maximization in most cases, whose greedy algorithm guarantees constant approximation [24].
-However, we found that the optimization P2 is not a submodular problem (see our discussion in Section 2.3).
+Our main contribution is to (i) propose near-optimal seeding algorithms depending on network structures, (ii) quantify how much the diffusion time can be reduced by the algorithm asymptotically, and (iii) develop a practical seeding algorithm that works for real-world social networks.
+To this end, we first formulate a diffusion speed maximization problem, say P1, as minimizing the notion of typical hitting time which measures the time when every individual adopts the innovation.
+We discuss its computational challenges mainly stemming from (i) MCMC (Markov Chain Monte Carlo) based estimation and (ii) probabilistic feature of a typical hitting time, which is neither algebraic nor combinatorial (see Section III-C).
+Therefore, we transform the original problem P1 into a combinatorial optimization, say P2, using the theory of metastability of Markov chains [43], which, however, turns out to be computationally intractable as well as difficult to be reduced to a classical NP-hard problem amenable to approximation.
+For example, the influence maximization in epidemic-based models becomes the submodular maximization in most cases, whose greedy algorithm guarantees constant approximation [26].
+However, we found that the optimization P2 is not a submodular problem (see our discussion in Section III-C).

-Despite this hardness of P2, we propose polynomial-time approximation algorithms for three graph classes, Erdős-Rényi, planted partition and geometrically structured graphs, and their provable performance guarantees in terms of approximation ratio as well as complexity.
-Our contribution lies in providing new insights on how to seed individuals depending on the connection structure of underlying graph topologies.
+Despite this hardness of P2, we propose polynomial-time near-optimal algorithms for three representative classes of social network models, Erdős-Rényi, planted partition and geometrically structured graphs, and obtain their provable performance guarantees in terms of approximation ratio as well as complexity.
+We also analytically quantify the diffusion time taken by the proposed algorithms, where more details are elaborated in what follows:

 - Erdős-Rényi and planted partition graphs.
-We show that an arbitrary seeding and a simple seeding proportional to the size of clusters are close to an optimal one with high probability for the dense Erdős-Rényi and planted partition graphs, respectively (see Theorems 3.1 and 3.2).
-The main technical ingredient for this result is on our concentration inequalities on the so-called 'energy function' (see Lemma 4.1), which provides the exact approximation qualities of the random seeding via a solution of certain quartic equations.
-Then it is provably almost optimal via obtaining its approximate close-form solution. - o Geometrically structured graphs.
-For this graph class, including planar and d-dimensional graphs, we design an algorithmic framework, called PaS (Partitioning and Seeding), and provide a condition, which, if met, provably guarantees good approximation with polynomial complexity (see Theorem 3.3).
+We show that an arbitrary seeding and a simple seeding proportional to the size of clusters are close to an optimal one with high probability for the dense Erdős-Rényi and planted partition graphs, respectively (see Theorems IV.1 and IV.2).
+The main technical ingredient for this result is on our concentration inequalities on the so-called 'energy function' (see Lemma A.1), which provides the exact approximation qualities of the random seeding via a solution of certain quartic equations.
+Then it is provably almost optimal via obtaining its approximate close-form solution. - Geometrically structured graphs.
+For this graph class, including planar and d-dimensional graphs, we design an algorithmic framework, called PaS (Partitioning and Seeding), and provide a condition, which, if met, provably guarantees good approximation with polynomial complexity (see Theorem IV.3).
 PaS consists of two phases: (i) partitioning the graph into multiple clusters, and (ii) seeding within each cluster.
 The proposed PaS framework relies on our finding that the diffusion process in a graph is dominated by the slowest diffusion process among the underlying clusters.
 Thus, in the partitioning phase, a given graph should be smartly partitioned into the clusters in which a seeding problem becomes tractable (via seeding the "border individuals" among clusters).
 Then, to minimize the diffusion time, our focus simply becomes a good seed budget allocation to each cluster that minimizes the overall diffusion time.
 A greedy algorithm is run to achieve the desired budget allocation in the seeding phase.